 - Equipped with kayaks, paddleboards, surfboards, and unicorns 🙂

 - All islands in the Channel Islands National Park

 - Experiential Learning: island ecology, marine biology, geography, geology, resource conservation, seamanship.

-- Return to Santa Barbara Harbor: at 5:00 pm on the fifth day
+- Return to Santa Barbara Harbor: at 3:00 PM on Friday

 Learning & Fun

 - Island Ecology: Campers will learn about the natural history and ecology of the Channel Islands.
 The islands are an incredible place to make inferences based on observation and gain a practical understanding of scientific methods.
 Campers will have the chance to use science to understand both the marine and terrestrial environments of California.